MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connectors.md

 |8|32|270|1190|
 |16|64|245|1200*|

-\* This machine used a custom setting to raise some of the default connection limits beyond .NET recommended settings.
+\* The machine used a custom setting to raise some of the default connection limits beyond .NET recommended settings.
 We recommend running a test with the default settings before contacting support to get this limit changed for your tenant.

 > [!NOTE]
 > There is not much difference in the maximum TPS between 4, 8, and 16 core machines.
 The main difference between those is in the expected latency.